 - Peripheral neuropathy – Long-term uncontrolled hypothyroidism can cause damage to your peripheral nerves — the nerves that carry information from your brain and spinal cord to the rest of your body, for example your arms and legs.
 Signs and symptoms of peripheral neuropathy may include pain, numbness and tingling in the area affected by the nerve damage.
 It may also cause muscle weakness or loss of muscle control.

 - Infertility – Low levels of thyroid hormone can interfere with ovulation, which impairs fertility.
 In addition, some of the causes of hypothyroidism — such as autoimmune disorder — also impair fertility.
 Treating hypothyroidism with thyroid hormone replacement therapy may not fully restore fertility.
 Other interventions may be needed, as well.

 - Dementia and Delirium – While the immediate effects of delirium are usually reversed with treatment, there can be long term memory and concentration problems resulting from untreated or delayed treatment of hypothyroidism.

-Seeking medical advice is obviously, one of the most effective ways to prevent serious complications of hypothyroidism or any thyroid disease.Pay attention to the signs your body is giving you and don't put off going to the doctor if you… Click To Tweet
+Seeking medical advice is obviously, one of the most effective ways to prevent serious complications of hypothyroidism or any thyroid disease.Pay attention to the signs your body is giving you and don't put off going to the doctor if you suspect thyroid issues and always consider a functional root cause approach.
+Click To Tweet

 This is a perplexing disease and since it’s symptoms are so similar to other problems and conditions, it’s a good idea to do your homework beforehand.
 Researching, learning from others and being prepared to self-advocate, even when consulting with your chosen healthcare professional, may also be necessary tools in unraveling the mysteries of hypothyroidism.
 See a full list of symptoms here.